-- Swap your SIM card and re-insert the tray.
-Make sure you have installed the SIM in the correct orientation.
-Also make sure you are inserting the SIM tray in the correct orientation.
+- Re-insert the tray.
+Make sure you are inserting the SIM tray in the correct orientation.

 Always make sure the SIM is installed in the tray correctly and that you're putting it back in your iPhone or iPad in the correct direction.
 An easy way to be sure is to line up the pin hole.
 This way you know you're putting it in correctly.

 Are you making the most of your iPhone?

 If you're switching carriers or upgrading your iPhone, it might be time to upgrade your experience and scrub up your knowledge.

 Master your iPhone in minutes